imnidhi/Face-detection/README.md

 # Face-detection
-Create and add image cordinates by capturing face to the DB and recognise a face by using KNN algorithm.
+Create and add image cordinates to the DB by capturing face through web cam and recognise a face by using KNN algorithm.